spyder-ide/spyder-docs/doc/installation.rst

 .. caution::

-   The bundled Spyder version can often be quite out of date, missing new features and bug fixes from the latest version, and if you install, change or remove other packages, there is a chance of dependency conflicts or a broken Spyder installation.
+   The bundled Spyder version can often be quite out of date, missing new features and bug fixes from the latest version, and if you install, change or remove other packages, there is a significant chance of dependency conflicts or a broken Spyder installation.
    Therefore, we recommend :ref:`installing Spyder into a new Conda environment <install-conda-installing>` to avoid all these issues.